Skip to contents

 The plot displays the +/- 1 standard deviations as dashed lines.
 In theory, if both x and y values follow a perfectly Normal distribution, roughly 68 percent of the points should fall in between these lines.

-The plot has the option to re-express the values via the px and py arguments.
+The function offers the option to re-express the values via the px and py arguments.
 But note that if the re-expression produces NaN values (such as if a negative value is logged) those points will be removed from the plot.
 This will result in fewer observations being plotted.
-If observations are removed as result of a re-expression a warning message will be displayed in the console.
+If observations are removed as a result of a re-expression, a warning message will be displayed in the console.
 The re-expression powers are shown in the upper right side of the plot.
 To suppress the display of the re-expressions set show.par = FALSE.

 If the robust argument is set to TRUE, MASS's built-in robust fitting model, rlm, is used to fit the regression line to the data. rlm arguments can be passed as a list via the rlm.d argument.